naparuba/tanuki-www/content/pages/docs/internals/gossip.md

 <div class="alert alert-block alert-warning">
 <strong>Advanced Topic!</strong> This page covers technical details of
-the internals of Consul.
-You don't need to know these details to effectively operate and use Consul.
+the internals of XXX.
+You don't need to know these details to effectively operate and use XXX.
 These details are documented here for those who wish to learn about them without having to go spelunking through the source code.
 </div>

-## Gossip in Consul
+## Gossip in XXX

-Consul makes use of two different gossip pools.
+XXX makes use of two different gossip pools.
 We refer to each pool as the LAN or WAN pool respectively.
-Each datacenter Consul operates in has a LAN gossip pool containing all members of the datacenter, both clients and servers.
+Each datacenter XXX operates in has a LAN gossip pool containing all members of the datacenter, both clients and servers.
 The LAN pool is used for a few purposes.
 Membership information allows clients to automatically discover servers, reducing the amount of configuration needed.
 The distributed failure detection